|

 popul vuh

 The essence of these two free chapters of In Search of a Cyclops is communication of ideas, of information.
 Yet what is information when you do not have access to it?
 It would be non-information — agree? — since lack of access translates into a result that is the same as information that does not exist.
-Get yourself the full ten chapters, enabling you to climb the highest mountain ever, to see the vast distance below your feet, to understand the abstract pyramids and the prime number sequencing, too.
+Get yourself the full ten chapters, enabling you to climb the highest mountain ever, to see the vast distance below at your feet, to understand the abstract pyramids and the prime number sequencing, too.
 Read about the limitations of our current 3D perspective, and about a differently described Big Bang.
 Visit our information page to purchase The Proof of Nothing or In Search of a Cyclops, the online version.
 Naturally, it is through family, friends, television, internet, and school that we are able to get our hands on information.
 Make sure to e-mail your friends, and give them the chance to read all about nothing and everything as well.
-Don't let this fascinating information become non-information, and take action right now.
+Take action right now.

 color me red

-We have moved higher up than the foothills, and with every opening through the trees a better view becomes visible, some views clearly better than others, but with each step up the view becomes definitively more stunning.
-Historical and linguistic examples about emptiness have made it clear that people thought about everything and nothing for a long time.
-Yet the location of nothing is so important in understanding everything that a different example of nothing, this time within the overall palette of colors, can shed a further clarifying light.
+We have moved higher up than the foothills, and with every opening through the trees vistas become visible, some clearly better than others, but with each step up the view becomes definitively more stunning.
+Historical and linguistic examples about emptiness have made it clear that ancient peoples thought about everything and nothing.
+The location and the understanding of nothing is so important in our quest to understand everything that a different example of nothing, this time within the overall palette of colors, can shed a further clarifying light.

-Reality is never black and white.
-Often, however, that is exactly how we like it best: a simple picture in which black is nicely set in opposition to white.
-Yet reality is definitively colored.
-And even if we tried to keep it simple: black and white are not each other's exact opposites either.
+Tough we all like simple explanations best, reality is hardly ever black and white.
+Reality may never be a simple picture in which black is nicely set in opposition to white.
+And, indeed, a good view on reality cannot be completed that way — the only acceptable answer must definitively be colored.
+Even if we tried to keep it simple, black and white are not even each other's exact opposites either.
 White can be seen as the culmination of various colors, while black is actually seen as the lack of reflection of light.
 Therefore black and white are not really each other's opposites because not only white, but all colors can be placed in opposition to 'no reflection of light.'
-In this respect, red and black are each other's opposites just as well.
+In this respect, just red and black are each other's opposites as well.
 One shows reflection, the other shows no reflection of light.
-Similarly, everything isn't just the only opposition to nothing, since each individual aspect finds its opposition in nothing as well.
-When finishing this idea and stating that the colors are 'somethings,' white becomes then all these somethings together.
+Similarly, everything isn't just the only opposition to nothing, since each individual aspect finds its own opposition with nothing as well.
+When finishing this idea and stating that the colors are 'somethings,' white becomes all these somethings together.
 But how can that be?
-White is a singular color, while everything is only singular as a linguistic abstract; in real life, everything is definitely plural.
-There must be something else to the color white, but before that larger more expanding view becomes visible the mountain must be climbed higher — beyond the clouds.
+White is a singular color, while everything is only singular as a linguistic abstract; in real life, everything must definitely be plural.
+There must be something else to the color white, something fascinatingly simple and yet complex.
+But before larger more-expanding views become visible, the mountain must be climbed higher — beyond the clouds.

 ©